-- First published our perspective on climate change and nature-related risks in our Climate Report 2022, and enhanced our disclosures in the Climate Report 2023 to include our exposure to nature-related factors. - RBC GAM is encouraged by the final recommendations of the TNFD.
-In our Climate Report 2023 we disclosed the two core metrics recommended for asset managers by the TNFD13.
+- First published our perspective on climate change and nature-related risks in our Climate Report 2022. - RBC GAM is encouraged by the final recommendations of the TNFD.
+We disclose the two core metrics recommended for asset managers by the TNFD.